Academic-Labbook/alp/README.md

 ## Requirements

 ### WordPress
-WordPress 5.1.0 or newer is required.
-ALP adds a block to and extends the sidebar of the new editor provided in WordPress 5.
+An up-to-date version of WordPress is required.
+The exact requirement is listed in `README.txt` in the plugin directory.

 It is desirable, but not required, to use WordPress in [multisite](https://codex.wordpress.org/Create_A_Network) mode.
 This exposes additional options to network administrators to control upload media (MIME) types